 Behavioral Health Internship Pipeline Program

-BHIPP will support eight student interns in year one of this program and an additional eight student interns in year two of this program.
+BHIPP supported eight student interns in year one of this program, and will support an additional twelve student interns in year two of this program.
 Each awarded student intern will receive $15,000 for their one-year internship and demonstrated commitment to community health.
-Students eligible to be selected for this program will be entering their final year of their graduate program with the intention to become licensed in social work, mental health counseling, or marriage and family therapy.
+Students eligible to be selected for this program will be entering their final year of their graduate program with the intention to become licensed in social work, mental health counseling, marriage and family therapy, or psychology.

 Underrepresented students representing a diverse population, including but not limited to, racial/ethnic minorities (e.g., Black or African American, Hispanic/Latinx, Asian American and Pacific Islander, Native American), individuals from rural communities, and students who are linguistically diverse are encouraged to apply.

 For more information about the program, including eligibilty and application guidelines, please review the Program Overview.

 This application cycle is now closed.
 Organization Cover Sheets were due Friday, May 27, 2022 at 5:00pm EST.